 Help Desk.
 Only representatives or points of contacts (POCs) from PaYS partners have access to this

 information.
-Job descriptions and positions are forecasted by job title and location in the PIX
+Interview descriptions and positions are forecasted by interview title and location in the PIX

 database.
-Your Regional PaYS Marketing Analysts will match your available jobs to Army's military
+Your Regional PaYS Marketing Analysts will match your available interviews to Army's military

 occupational specialties (MOS) for PaYS Soldiers to select.
 ROTC Cadets select positions by career

 Soldier's contact information is available in the PIX database located at

 www.armypays.com.
 PIX Detailed PaYS Soldier Report provide the names and contact information for

 Yes.
 Copy and paste the Soldier's e-mail address from the PIX database and send

 The term 'date available' on the PaYS Soldier Report indicates the estimated date